Nottoishenshu/TetrisX/README.md

-# 🎮 TetrisX
+# TetrisX

 TetrisX is a Python-based recreation of the classic Tetris game, built as a learning project to explore game development using Pygame.
-The game features custom **Hack Club Macondo-themed sprites**, giving a unique visual twist to the timeless block-stacking experience.
+The game features custom **Hack Club Macondo-themed sprites**, which I made myself with **https://www.piskelapp.com/https://www.piskelapp.com/** giving a unique visual twist to the timeless block-stacking experience.

-## ✨ Features
+# Features
 - Classic Tetris gameplay
 - Custom Macondo-themed sprites
 - Score tracking system